the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 See the full document on [Zenodo](https://zenodo.org/record/4437294#.YYjzg07P1aQ) under the Creative Commons Attribution Non Commercial No Derivatives 4.0 International.
 ```

+<mark>Add more here from the TPR RCM paper on skills</mark>

 (cl-infrastructure-community-managers-challenges)=
-## Challenges for Community Managers
+## Challenges for Research Community Managers
 * Need to mediate between community members
 * May not be seen as a part of the community themselves and need to build trust and credibility within it
-* Need to have a lot of different skills (technical, interpersonal, project management)
+* Need to have a lot of a broad range of skills and expertise (technical, interpersonal, project management)
 * Supporting and encouraging engagement in the community
 * Building infrastructure from scratch in newly created roles
 * Being seen as a professional in their own right and not just adminstrative staff
 * Connecting with new audiences who are not aware of the community
-* Translating between different groups in the same field or institution
+* Bridging and translating between different groups in the same field or institution
 * Managing tasks where there is little formal process in place
 * Managing the different priorities of different stakeholder groups
 * Not always visible when things go well!
 * Lack of formal career progression

 (cl-infrastructure-community-managers-benefits)=
-## Benefits to having Community Managers
+## Benefits to having Research Community Managers
 * Able to offer meta-thinking about how the community is structured and run
 * Shares best practices around communication, collaboration, diversity, equity and inclusion, and other areas of research
 * Supports the upskilling of members via technical skill sharing and training
-* Supports other members of the community to take on more active roles, increasing resilience and expansion of the community
+* Supports other members of the community to take on more active roles, including leadership, increasing sustainability, resilience and expansion of the community
-* Stewarding initiatives to develop the community such as data standards, a code of conduct, or training workshops
+* Stewarding initiatives to develop the community such as data standards, a Code of Conduct <mark>check style sheet on capitalisation of this</mark>, or training workshops
-* Offers a stable base for the community, to make sure meetings happen on time
+* Offers a stable base for the community, to make information is captured, meetings happen and relationships are strengthened
 * Connecting groups working on similar projects together, to support increased collaboration
 * Breaking down siloes between departments, fields, research groups
 * Greater understanding of the needs of the community